Jana-Marie/USB-PD-Firmware/docs/console_config.md

 * `GiveBack`: allows the power supply to temporarily reduce power to the device if necessary.
+* `HV_Preferred`: precedence is given to higher voltages when selecting from the range (lower voltages take precedence when the flag is disabled).

 ### v

-The `v` field holds the fixed voltage of the configuration object, in volts.
+The `v` field holds the preferred voltage of the configuration object, in volts.
 The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `20.00 V`.

+### vmin

+The `vmin` field holds the lower end of the configuration object's voltage range, in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `20.00 V`.

+When absent, this field's value may be assumed to be `0 V`.

+### vmax

+The `vmax` field holds the upper end of the configuration object's voltage range, in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `20.00 V`.

+When absent, this field's value may be assumed to be `0 V`.

 ### i

-The `i` field holds the fixed current of the configuration object, in amperes.
+The `i` field holds the current of the configuration object, in amperes.
 The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`.

+### p

+The `p` field holds the power of the configuration object, in watts.
+The field's value is a floating-point decimal number, followed by a space and a capital W.  For example: `2.25 W`.

+### r

+The `r` field holds the resistance of the configuration object, in ohms.
+The field's value is a floating-point decimal number, followed by a space and a capital Ω.  For example: `2.25 Ω`.

 ## PDO Format